Opened 10 years ago

 Please attach the log created by "testlog acpi".

-comment:3 Changed 10 years ago by Lars Erdmann
+comment:3 by Lars Erdmann, 10 years ago

 I also added the uniaud log.